 Half-Day Tour in Padang Old City

 Port of Muara used by Dutch since the 17th century.
 Colonial buildings are on Jalan Batang Arau, some are abandoned or used as warehouses.
 Gedung Padangsche Spaarbank is a white building, palm trees grow on the porch.
+Cross Siti Nurbaya Bridge to Padang Hill for a panoramic view of the Indian Ocean.

 Where to Eat in the Old Town?

+There are so many restaurants in the old town, ranging from Chinese to burgers and pasta in cafes.
 Drop by Weekend Cafe to enjoy a cup of ice-cold coffee or a plate of any Asian cuisine.
-Modern interior design over a white-washed colonial building, this cafe serves a diverse menu on South East Asian food.
+With a modern interior design against an exterior white-washed colonial building, this cafe serves a diverse menu of Southeast Asian food.
 Craving seafood?
-Joni Kun Ikan Bakar Padang is where you will get a nice grilled fish.
+Joni Kun Ikan Bakar Padang

+is where you will get a nice grilled fish.

 Coffee Shop Hopping in Padang